Court Says Law Clerk Exempt from Overtime Pay

 The appellate court agreed with the trial court that the plaintiff's claims had no merit.
 Plaintiff argued that California's professional exemption only applies to licensed attorneys (who have passed the bar and been admitted to practice) and cannot be applied to law school graduates prior to bar admission.
 The court flatly rejected this argument, holding that California'sprofessional exemption applies not only to certain licensed professionals, but also to “learned professionals” who do not necessarily need to be licensed to qualify.
 The court held that the plaintiff's job duties (equivalent to those of a first year attorney) along with his salary clearly qualified him for exemption as a learned professional.
 The court's decision was limited to the facts at hand, which involved a law school graduate who was awaiting bar admission.
 The court did not address applicability of the learned professional exemption to law school students who work at law firms during summer breaks.

 The case is Zelasko-Barrett v.
-Brayton-Purcell LLP and the decision is here.
+Brayton-Purcell LLP.